All Products

 {"a":{"x":3, "y":4}, "id":"345"}

-Log on to the OSS console and upload the test data to the external-table-test/json-struct/ folder in an OSS bucket.
-For more information, see Upload files.
+Log on to the OSS console and upload the test file to the external-table-test/json-sturct/ directory in your OSS bucket.
+For more information, see Upload OSS files.

 Method 1: Create a TEXTFILE external table and use the get_json_object function to read field values

-1. Create a TEXTFILE external table that contains only one column of the string type:
+1. Create a TEXTFILE external table with a single string column:

 CREATE EXTERNAL TABLE extable_json_test01 (